 HG: To increase class registration you have to increase your class offerings, so our fall enrollment will be a record for Honors.
 The reason that we are now a college is that we had already grown into a substantial size.
 We will have record enrollment in students, new freshman and number of students enrolled in classes.
 There are more than 400 students in honors classes now, and that’s before late registration.

 NB: In your opinion, what type of student excels in an environment such as the Honors College?

 HG: A student who’s looking to do more than they’re required.
-If you just want to get through college then you’re probably not interested in honors.
-So someone who really wants to see how much they can get out of ever class, and students who are interested in being more creative and inventive.
+If you just want to get through college then you’re probably not interested in Honors.
+So someone who really wants to see how much they can get out of every class, and students who are interested in being more creative and inventive.